igorw/slave/README.md

 	./slave -u igor -e email@example.com --dbuser root --dbpass secret --dbname phpbb \
 		localhost/phpBB3

+## Set up

+If you obtained this project through git, you will have to populate the submodules.
+You can do that with the following command:

+	git submodule update --init

 ## Credits

 Great thanks to Chris "cs278" Smith for initial code.